Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** Realtime ML with Kafka
 **💬 Quote of the Day:** "Men in general judge more from appearances than from reality.
 All men have eyes, but few have the gift of penetration." — Niccolò Machiavelli

+## 📅 2025-06-29
+**🧠 Learning Topic:** CI/CD with GitHub Actions
+**💬 Quote of the Day:** "The mark of your ignorance is the depth of your belief in injustice and tragedy.
+What the caterpillar calls the end of the world, the Master calls the butterfly." — Richard Bach